JacksonStrauss/Beach-Bots-2021--2022-Code-Documentation/Vision Pipeline/README.md

 public static double valueMin = 90;
 public static double valueMax = 250;
 ```
 I then applied these color constraints to the video data.
-This would create a view where all of the lime green pixels are white and all other pixels become black.
+This would create a view where all of the lime green pixels are white and all other pixels appear black.
 ```java
 Core.inRange(workingMatrix, new Scalar(VisionVariables.hueMin, VisionVariables.saturationMin, VisionVariables.valueMin),
    new Scalar(VisionVariables.hueMax, VisionVariables.saturationMax, VisionVariables.valueMax), workingMatrix);